MaksKurzak04/Pico_Security_Cam/README.md

 # Ultrasonic Movement Security Monitoring System with Raspberry Pi Pico 2W

-A simple IoT project which alerts user of any movement if an area where device is installed using a Pi Pico 2W amd an ultrasonic range sensor.
+A simple IoT project which alerts user of any movement if an area where device is installed using a Pi Pico 2W and ultrasonic range sensor.

 ## Features